acquia/drupal-recommended-project/README.md

 ```

 Note that the `drupal10` branch is completely untested, lacks many packages with known compatibility issues, and is slightly more resource-intensive to install due to not shipping with a `composer.lock` file.

-## Next steps

-After creating your project, if you'd also like to use Acquia BLT, do the following:
-* Add BLT via Composer with `composer require acquia/blt`
-* Install the [BLT Launcher](https://github.com/acquia/blt-launcher) and follow the rest of the [BLT setup guide](https://docs.acquia.com/blt/install/next-steps/).
-* Set up automated testing using BLT recipes and plugins such as [BLT Behat](https://github.com/acquia/blt-behat) and the [Acquia Drupal Spec Tool](https://github.com/acquia/drupal-spec-tool).

 # License